 10. Know your limits.
 Living with pain means recognizing and avoiding the things that will exacerbate your condition.
 Some of these include lack of sleep; overwork; too much stress, anger, and frustration; eating the wrong foods; drinking too much caffeine; specific types of movements; not getting enough water; and so on.
 You must know your limits and enforce them.

-That’s it—10 strategies to help you live happily with pain.
-Remind yourself of them regularly.
 There will be days when this comes easily, and other days when it will seem impossible.
 Don’t give up.
 With a proper diagnosis, good treatments, a multimodal approach, and the right coping strategies, you can live well, even if you are a person who has a lot of pain.